PeerChristensen/modelimpact/README.md

 -   **`x`** - a data frame <br>
 -   `var_cost` - variable costs <br>
--   `prob_accept` - Probability of offer being accapted.
+-   `prob_accept` - Probability of offer being accepted.
 Defaults to 1.
     <br>
 -   `tp_val` - The average value of a True Positive. `var_cost` is
     automatically subtracted. <br>